vicchu/automated-road-extraction-using-satellite-images/README.md

 # automated-road-extraction
-Automated roads extraction from satellite imagery using a combination of image processing techniques and dynamic path finding algorithms
+Automated roads extraction from satellite imagery using a combination of image processing techniques and dynamic path finding algorithms.
+Read the project description [here](https://drive.google.com/file/d/1zmWoqN7tSay-REJBXZ0SfHSildUCJhYs/view?usp=sharing)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use.
-All sample images are present in data directory
+All sample images are present in data directory.
+See a visual representation of each step [here](https://docs.google.com/presentation/d/1oVIDWYQ5ZnVxSbRWyUtYeC2JI6PqkEe9PoX42nhSgx4/edit?usp=sharing)

 ## REQUIREMENTS
 1. Python 3.x